 Central Limit Theorem

 First, let’s discuss what the central limit theorem (CLT) says about our coin-flipping experiment.
-Denote the outcome of the $i$th coinflip as the Bernoulli random variable $X_i$ which takes the value 1 if the outcome is heads and 0 if it is tails.
-Denote the number of heads in an experiment with $N$ tosses as $S_N = \sum_i X_i$.
+Denote the outcome of the ith coinflip as the Bernoulli random variable Xi which takes the value 1 if the outcome is heads and 0 if it is tails.
+Denote the number of heads in an experiment with N tosses as SN=iXi.
 The CLT (in this case, the de Moivre-Laplace theorem) states

 Let’s check it out in R: